teris-io/longpoll/README.md

 ## Changelog

+#### current master

+* Switched to https://github.com/ventu-io/slf (structured logging facade) for logging.
+This library does not bind any SLF implementation, just uses the interface.
+* Incoming get will terminate any pending one for the same subscription immediately (if issued concurrently).
+* Using https://github.com/ventu-io/go-shortid instead of UUID.v4.

 #### 31 Dec 2015: Version 1.0

 * [First release](https://github.com/ventu-io/go-longpoll/releases/tag/v1.0) of the API

 ## License

-Copyright (c) 2015 Ventu.io, Oleg Sklyar, contributors.
+Copyright (c) 2015-2016 Ventu.io, Oleg Sklyar, contributors.

 Distributed under a MIT style license found in the [LICENSE][license] file.